 Second Quarter Financial Results

-Interest expense related to non-recourse notes payable increased in the second quarter of 2015 to $1.3 million from $1.2 million in the second quarter of 2014.
-In addition, a mark-to-market loss on our foreign currency hedge of $796,000 was recognized in the second quarter of 2015, compared to a loss of $1.8 million in the second quarter of 2014.
-These losses result from periodic changes in the U.S. dollar/Japanese yen exchange rate and the related mark-to-market valuation of our underlying hedge arrangement.
-During the second quarter of 2015, we also realized a currency gain of $1.5 million from the exercise of a U.S. Dollar/Japanese yen currency option within our foreign currency hedge.
+Interest expense, which is primarily related to Company’s non-recourse notes payable, was $1.4 million in the second quarter of 2016 and $1.3 million in the second quarter of 2015.
+In addition, a $3.7 million mark-to-market loss on the Company’s foreign currency hedge was recognized in the second quarter of 2016, as compared to a $796,000 mark-to-market loss in the second quarter of 2015.
+These gains and losses result from periodic changes in the U.S. dollar/Japanese yen exchange rate and the related mark-to-market valuation of our underlying hedge arrangement.
+During the second quarters of 2016 and 2015, we also realized currency gains of $811,000 and $1.5 million, respectively, from the exercise of a U.S. Dollar/Japanese yen currency option within our foreign currency hedge.

 Year to Date Financial Results

-G&A expenses increased to $7.6 million for the six months ended June 30, 2015 from $3.6 million for the six months ended June 30, 2014, due primarily to unrestricted grants awarded to the U.S. and international HAE patient advocacy groups, as well as medical affairs and commercial expenses associated with the approval of RAPIVAB and preparation for commercialization of our HAE product candidates.
+G&A expenses decreased to $5.9 million for the six months ended June 30, 2016 from $7.6 million for the six months ended June 30, 2015, due primarily to lower unrestricted grants awarded to HAE patient advocacy groups, as well as a general reduction of administrative expenses in the first half of 2016.

-In the first half of 2015 and 2014, interest expense was $2.6 million and $2.5 million, respectively, and related to the non-recourse notes payable.
-A mark-to-market loss on our foreign currency hedge of $332,000 was recognized in the first half of 2015, compared to a loss of $3.4 million in the first half of 2014.
+In the first half of 2016 and 2015, interest expense was $2.9 million and $2.6 million, respectively, and was primarily related to the Company’s non-recourse notes payable.
+A mark-to-market loss on our foreign currency hedge of $6.4 million was recognized in the first half of 2016, compared to a mark-to-market loss of $332,000 in the first half of 2015.
 These gains and losses result from periodic changes in the U.S. dollar/Japanese yen exchange rate and the related mark-to-market valuation of our underlying hedge arrangement.
-As noted above, we also realized a currency gain of $1.5 million from the exercise of a U.S. Dollar/Japanese yen currency option during the second quarter of 2015.
+As noted above, we also realized currency gains of $811,000 and $1.5 million from the exercise of U.S. dollar/Japanese yen currency options during the first half of 2016 and 2015, respectively.

 Corporate Update & Outlook

-Based upon development plans and assumptions and our awarded government contracts, BioCryst expects its 2015 net operating cash use to be in the range of $18 to $28 million upon adjusting our previously predicted range for the first six month results, including the $33.7 million upfront payment from bioCSL, and expects its 2015 operating expenses to continue to be in the range of $75 to $95 million.
-Our operating expense range excludes equity-based compensation expense due to the difficulty in reliably projecting this expense as it is impacted by the volatility and price of the Company's stock, as well as by the vesting of the Company's outstanding performance-based stock options.
+Based upon development plans and our awarded government contracts, BioCryst expects its 2016 net operating cash use to be in the range of $55 to $75 million, and its 2016 operating expenses to be in the range of $78 to $98 million.
+Our operating expense range excludes equity-based compensation expense due to the difficulty in reliably projecting this expense, as it is impacted by the volatility and price of the Company’s stock, as well as by the vesting of the Company’s outstanding performance-based stock options.

 Conference Call and Webcast